Underrated Philippine Destinations You Have to Visit Now!

 Beyond the gorgeous beaches, majestic mountains and spectacular islands, the Philippines has so much more to offer than its over-hyped, over-glorified touristy destinations.
 With 7,107 islands dotting the Philippine archipelago, you’ll never run out of amazing destinations to explore.
 Why stick to the well-known places when you can literally have thousands of better options?
-Skip Boracay and Palawan, and start your getaway to these totally underrated destinations in the Philippines instead.
+Skip Boracay and Palawan, and start your getaway to these totally underrated Philippine destinations instead.

 If you haven’t heard of this island, you are not alone.
 Not so many people know about the secluded Jomalig Island in the Polilio group of islands, Quezon province.
 Jomalig Island is a destination for the brave and adventurous.
 Yes, you need to have that spirit because you have to endure a six-hour fishboat ride in an open sea to reach it.
 This unspoilt golden island paradise fringed by pine-like agoho trees is definitely worth the long trip.
+Truly, it is one of the underrated Philippine destinations you have to explore soon.

 This crescent-shaped island of Romblon is dubbed as the “Galapagos of Asia” mainly because of its remoteness and biodiversity.
 It boasts some of the country’s untouched forests and unique species of flora and fauna.
 It is also home to Mt.
 Guiting-Guiting, one of the most scenic mountains in the Philippines.
 Sibuyan Island is truly a great stop for nature lovers, hikers and landscape photographers.